 Swelling - Swelling is caused by a buildup of fluid.

 Heat - Heat is produced with increased blood flow.

-Symptoms of chronic inflammation are different than those of acute inflammation.
-They are:
+Sigof chronic irritation may be different than those of acute irritation.
+They include:

 - Chest Pain

 Acute irritation occurs over a short space of time.
 Signs and symptoms normally only present for a few days.

 Chronic irritation refers to long-term irritation that can last up to years.
 A few possible reasons for chronic irritation include:

 - Failure to eliminate the instigator of acute irritation